 A broken tooth causes severe pain and discomfort.
-If you have a broken tooth, you should consult an emergency dentist to get out any hidden chips that cause the broken tooth.
+If you have a broken tooth, you should consult an emergency dentist to remove any hidden chips that drive the fractured tooth.

 - Lost Filling

-Loss of filling requires immediate dental attention, hence, it needs to be seen by an emergency dentist.
-This is because the loss of filling can lead to damage to the actual tooth underneath, causing extreme pain.
+Loss of filling requires immediate dental attention; hence, it needs to be seen by an emergency dentist.
+This is because the loss of filling can damage the actual tooth underneath, causing extreme pain.

 - Broken Dental Crown

-Dental crowns are generally very sturdy materials, but they can get broken in certain situations.
+Dental crowns are generally sturdy but can be broken in certain situations.
 If you have a broken crown, you should see an emergency dentist and get it shaped temporarily before you book an appointment with your dental specialist to get it re-made.